DiYi1999/Awesome-Aerospace-Dataset-and-Research/README.md

 🔥🔥🔥 **This is an awesome repository for aerospace datasets and research resources!
 Feel free to contribute by submitting Merge / Pull Requests and engaging in Issues / Discussions.** 🔥🔥🔥

 One of the major challenges we have encountered while conducting research on spacecraft power systems was the scarcity of publicly available datasets due to the strict confidentiality in this field.

-Therefore, we have released the [XJTU-SPS Dataset](https://diyi1999.github.io/XJTU-SPS/) and expanded its associated community into this resource repository, aiming to provide a platform for resource sharing, communication, and discussion for researchers in the field of areospace.
+Therefore, we have released the [XJTU-SPS Dataset](https://diyi1999.github.io/XJTU-SPS/) and expanded its associated community into this resource repository, aiming to provide a platform for resource sharing, communication, and discussion for researchers in the field of aerospace.